 26.11.7 INACTIVE_SUBCHANNELS and RU_ALLOCATION

 The indication of which subchannels are punctured in an HE sounding NDP or in an HE NDP Announcement frame that is carried in a non-HT Duplicate PPDU is conveyed from the MAC to the PHY through the TXVECTOR parameters INACTIVE_SUBCHANNELS and RU_ALLOCATION.
-The parameter INACTIVE_ SUBCHANNELS may be present in the TXVECTOR of a non-HT duplicate PPDU that carries an HE NDP Announcement frame or of an HE sounding PPDU.
+The parameter INACTIVE_ SUBCHANNELS may be present in the TXVECTOR of a non-HT duplicate PPDU that carries an HE NDP Announcement frame or of an HE sounding PPDU or a BFRP Trigger frame.
 The parameter INACTIVE_SUBCHANNELS shall not be present otherwise.
 The setting of the RU_ALLOCATION parameter for other PPDUs is specified in 26.5.2.3.3 (TXVECTOR parameters for HE TB PPDU response to Trigger frame), 26.5.2.3.4 (TXVECTOR parameters for HE TB PPDU response to TRS Control subfield) and 26.5.7.2 (STA behavior). (#22703)

 INACTIVE_SUBCHANNELS is an eight-bit bitmap with an encoding that is the same as the encoding for the Disallowed Subchannel Bitmap subfield defined in 9.3.1.19 (VHT/HE NDP Announcement frame format).
 A bit in the INACTIVE_SUBCHANNELS bitmap is set to 1 to indicate that no energy is transmitted on the corresponding subchannel for the corresponding PPDU.
 The RU_ALLOCATION parameter is set to a value that corresponds to the puncturing signalled by the INACTIVE_SUBCHANNELS bitmap.